MikkelMKiil/SteamCSGOVolume-PriceChecker/README.md

 # SteamCSGOVolume-PriceChecker
 Simple app that takes a steam market link and uses an API to get the volume and price over 7 days.
+This app is free to use for own projects or inspiration, if you feel like it you can credit me or contact me if you need help with anything.
+Big shout out to https://csgobackpack.net/api/ for the nice api!

 To use this app you simply go to https://steamcommunity.com/market/ then pick and item from the CS:GO category and copy the part with the name an example is: